Trains and Depots

 (TD-13) A group of Alma women on their way to Chicago to perform in a music contest.
 This is probably the depot in Kinmundy.

-(TD-14) Group of Alma at the local depot - probably in Kinmundy.
+(TD-14) Group of Alma at the local depot - possibly in Kinmundy?

 (TD-20) Illinois Central Arch north of Kinmundy, Illinois

-(TS-1) Kinmundy, Illinois Switch Tower (where I.C. & E. Railroads cross) also known as K.J. tower
+(TS-1) Kinmundy, Illinois Switch Tower (where I.C. and the C. & E. I. Railroad tracks cross) also known as K.J. tower

 (TS-2) Charlie Gammon at the old Switch tower where he planted Cosmos flowers.
 He worked in the tower for many years.